buhrmi/buhrmi/README.md

 # Hi there

-I'm a web developer working in real estate marketing at CDMN GmbH.
-Are you a project developer in need of marketing?
-Reach out at buhrmester@cdmn.de or info@cdmn.de and let's get stuff done.
+I'm a a web developer working in real estate marketing at CDMN GmbH.
+Are you a project developer?
+Feel free to reach out at info@cdmn.de and let's get stuff done.

 ## References